Sales Phone 1.800.979.5799 Support Headphone 1.877.317.4111

 Arrow Alt Thick

-Home Staging Tips to Get Your Property Market-Ready
+Home Staging Tips to Get Market Ready

-By Agent Image / Updated July 13, 2016 / Published December 10, 2011 / 4 min read
+By Agent Image / Updated November 04, 2025 / Published December 10, 2011 / 4 min read

 Homes can be sold or leased for the right price especially when furnished and designed convincingly.
 The value of a home can also increase when it's remodeled for high usability — for users regardless of budget, age, gender and physical disabilities.